zacc/ssi-bot/README.md

 ssi-bot Config file
 1. Copy and rename ssi-bot_template.ini to ssi-bot.ini
+1. Where you have section [bot_1_username], change the section to your bot's username.
-1. Populate the file with filepath to model and any keywords you want to use
+1. Populate bot's section with filepath to model and negative keywords you want to use.
+The program already includes some basic negative keywords but we suggest you add more.

 Create the bot account, setup reddit app and associated PRAW Config file
 1. Create the bot account on reddit
 1. Logged in as the bot, navigate to https://www.reddit.com/prefs/apps
 1. Click "are you a developer?
 Create an app.." and complete the flow
-1. Copy and rename praw_template.ini to praw.ini
+1. Copy praw_template.ini to praw.ini
+1. Just as you did with ssi-bot.ini, rename the [bot_1_username] section to your bot's username.
+The sections should match, between ssi-bot.ini and praw.ini.
-1. Set all the data in praw.ini from step 3 above
+1. Set all the data in praw.ini as from step 3 above

 Running the bot
 1. The bot is run by typing `python run.py`